OlivierSohn/hamazed/BACKLOG.md

 - Document why we don't use a deadline technique for server similar to the client (maybe its justified, but I'm not sure)

+- remove acceptConnection, replace it by class ConnectId a where checkValidity a :: Either Text ()
 - Wait for all players to press a key before starting the game.

-- using imj-engine, create a mini game that displays a timer in the center of the screen, that starts when space is hit and stops when space is hit again.
+- as a tutorial, use imj-engine to create a mini game that displays a counter in the center of the screen. every connected player can increment the counter by hitting the space bar.

 - imj-server could depend on a smaller version of imj-base